-Weebly allows you to login to your account through Facebook and Google+.
+Weebly allows you to login to your account through Facebook, Google or Square account.
 Though this makes life easier, it also opens up security issue.
-Anyone who can access your social accounts can login to your sites and inject malicious content.
+Anyone having access to your social accounts can login to your sites and inject malicious content.
 Here is a question related to this on Weebly’s security update:

 Are any of my other accounts (outside of Weebly) at risk?

 No. However, if you are using the same password on multiple accounts, we would suggest resetting your passwords.
 Security experts suggest having a unique password for each account you log into online.

 So, Weebly guys themselves are recommending to change passwords for all your associated accounts.

 6. Remove Payment Methods Associated with Your Account

 The details of the payment method associated with your Weebly account are stored in Weebly’s database.
 Any security breach on Weebly’s server will impact the customers like you.
 For example, you can see the credit card details on your account under “Account > Payment Methods” as shown below: